bcmi/Video-Harmonization-Dataset-HYouTube/CO2Net/README.md

 Then you can evaluate it by above instruction.

 ## Evaluate temporal consistency
-we need you to download TL test set, which is sub test set for calculating temporal loss (TL), and prepare Flownet2, which is used for calculating flow and image warping.
+we need you to download TL test set, which is sub test set for calculating temporal loss (TL) and prepare Flownet2, which is used for calculating flow and image warping.
+TL test set is generated from FlowNet2 and the next frame of HYouTube
 ### Prepare FlowNetV2
-Please follow command of [FlowNetV2](https://github.com/NVIDIA/flownet2-pytorch) to install and download FlowNetV2 weight.
+Please follow command of [FlowNet2](https://github.com/NVIDIA/flownet2-pytorch) to install and download FlowNet2 weight.
 Please put FlowNet directory on ``` ./ ``` and its weight on  ``` ./flownet/FlowNet2_checkpoint.pth.tar ```
 ### Prepare TL dataset
 Please download TL test set from [**Baidu Cloud**](https://pan.baidu.com/s/1jpiPSkXoj_X3fWWk2vYCqw) (access code: 3v1s)